1938 Wisconsin gubernatorial election: Coalition talks

 At Oshkosh, a committee was established by members of the Democratic, Republican, Union, and Progressive parties in the hope of defeating La Follette.
 In their goals they aligned with Robert Kirkland Henry, the former Democratic state treasurer, in that goal.
 Despite the bipartisan nature of this committee, it was still done in opposition to the leadership of both parties.
-Due to the nature of the primary system in Wisconsin, one candidate could not officially run under multiple party lines, so instead, the candidate would be required to give up one party to run under another, to the coalition hopefuls, that meant the party their candidate got the least votes in.
+Due to the nature of the primary system in Wisconsin, one candidate could not officially run under multiple party lines, so instead, the candidate would be required to give up one party to run under another, to the coalition hopefuls, that meant the party of their candidate got the fewest votes in.

 Henry stood for both the Democratic and Republican nominations as part of a coalition movement designed to defeat Philip La Follette and the Progressive Party.
 If he had won both nominations, he intended to decline the nomination of the party in whose primary he received fewest votes.